SiliconLabs/peripheral_examples/series2/emu/em0_dcdc/readme.txt

 em0_dcdc

-This project demonstrates the demonstrates datasheet current consumption configuration and current consumption numbers in EM1 Energy Mode.
+This project demonstrates the datasheet current consumption configuration and current consumption numbers in EM0 Energy Mode.

 Note: Default project gives EM0 current consumption numbers when DCDC is enabled with all peripherals disabled, HFRCO running at 38 MHz and CPU running while loop